bhelx/below-c-level/content/schedule.md

 # Upcoming

+## 2023-08-01T18:00:00-06:00 - Dan Phillips

+Dan Phillips will be presenting.
+More details to come soon.

+# Archive

 ## 2023-07-18T18:00:00-06:00 - Virtio

 **Note**: This will be the third Tuesday, not the first, because the organizers will be out of town.

 Neil Mock will be talking about virtio.
 More details to come soon.

-## 2023-08-01T18:00:00-06:00 - Dan Phillips

-Dan Phillips will be presenting.
-More details to come soon.

-# Archive
+### Recording

+<iframe width="560" height="315" src="https://www.youtube.com/embed/dfMkWQOJzUA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## 2023-06-06T18:00:00-06:00 - Building Semantic Search